Time to find your umbrellas and jackets

 Cold front looks to bring rain chances Sunday into Monday and below normal temperatures for the upcoming week

-We’re feeling more like summer across Central Texas Saturday afternoon.
-We have breezy south winds pumping in that humid air as well, so it’s not feeling very pleasant outside.
-Rain chances remain non-existent for the rest of the day, but we will see mid and high level clouds increasing from the west.
+To get a full video version of the forecast, download our KWTX Weather Authority App for free in the Google Play and Apple store.

+Waco Regional airport had a high of 95° on Saturday, which ties the old record of 95° set back in 1910 and 2015.
+We’re hoping that this is the last we’ll see of summer for the rest of 2022.

 Who’s ready for our first real taste of fall?
-We have our first real front of Autumn set to move into Central Texas Sunday afternoon.
+We have our first real front of Autumn set to move into Central Texas today.
 This front will bring back below normal temperatures and some much needed rainfall.
 This rain will put an end to our dry streak that we’ve been on since September 7th.
-We know this will also help out our current drought situation, but will not be enough to put an end to it as rain deficits are ____ below normal.
+We know this will also help out our current drought situation, but will not be enough to put an end to it as rain deficits are more than 16 inches below normal.

 Scattered showers and storms look possible for Central Texas on Sunday.
 Severe weather is overall unlikely, but a few strong storms cannot be ruled out.
 Gusty winds and heavy rainfall look to be the main concerns.
 Coverage of rain remains scattered throughout the day on Sunday, with our best coverage for all in Central Texas arriving Sunday night and continuing into the mid-day hours on Monday.
 Rain chances will be decreasing from north to south as we head into the afternoon hours Monday.